 - Repeatedly checking perceived defects in mirrors or reflective surfaces or examining them directly.

 - Excessively grooming, shaving, combing, plucking, styling, pulling out of place or unwanted hair, repeated cutting of hair to achieve symmetry.

-- Camouflaging with makeup, or using hats, scarfs or other clothing for the purpose or hiding the perceived defect.
+- Camouflaging with makeup, or using hats, scarfs, or other clothing for the purpose of hiding the perceived defect.

 - Reassurance seeking about how the perceived flaw looks.

 - Excessive exercise or bodybuilding.

 - Tanning to “fix” perception of pale skin.

 - Possible compulsive shopping for cosmetics.